Written by Mike Adler, Master Consultant

 4. XRMToolBox - Advanced Chart Editor

 Snapshot, from Cobalt, is great for protecting data from user mistakes.
-It allows administrators to add a recycle bin to their CRM environment and rollback changes and clone records.
+It allows administrators to add a recycle bin to their Dynamics 365/CRM environment and rollback changes and clone records.

 Take a closer look and download it here!

-The XRMToolBox uses a plugin concept to allow you to perform hundreds of different actions against CRM.
+The XRMToolBox uses a plugin concept to allow you to perform hundreds of different actions against Microsoft Dynamics 365.
 I’m going to round out my “Top Free 4 Tools” by highlighting three plugins for the tool box: User Settings Utility, Bulk Workflow Execution, and Advanced Chart Editor.

-I would recommend downloading the XTMToolbox and installing these plugins from the Plugin Store inside the tool box.
+I would recommend downloading the XRMToolbox and installing these plugins from the Plugin Store inside the tool box.

-Charts in Dynamics CRM are a great way to display data in a visual form.
+Charts in Dynamics 365 are a great way to display data in a visual form.
 Unfortunately, there are a limited number of settings to make the chart appealing to the user.
-Some chart customizations are not even possible with the CRM interface.
-Prior to Advanced Chart Editor, the adventurous CRM Admins had to export the chart and edit the XML of the chart in Notepad to customize it.
+Some chart customizations are not even possible with the D365 interface.
+Prior to Advanced Chart Editor, the adventurous D365 Admins had to export the chart and edit the XML of the chart in Notepad to customize it.
 This was tricky because you had to know the structure of the XML without any documentation.
-Now with the Advanced Chart Editor, admins can export the Chart XML and can edit it in a visual way and publish those changes back to the CRM.
+Now with the Advanced Chart Editor, admins can export the Chart XML and can edit it in a visual way and publish those changes back to the Dynamics 365.
 No more Notepad!
-It also lets you make changes that are not possible using just the CRM user interface.
+It also lets you make changes that are not possible using just the D365 user interface.

 So, there you have it.
-Four free tools that will make your life easier when dealing with Dynamics CRM administration.
+Four free tools that will make your life easier when dealing with administration.
 I hope this helps you make your work with Microsoft Dynamics more efficient.
-Please come back for the next part of this series in early 2018 where we will discuss five more tools that will help you manage Dynamics CRM.
+Check out the continuation of this blog, which includes: Access Checker, Attribute Bulk Editor, UDS Storage Analyzer, Ultimate Workflow Toolkit, and Level Up for Dynamics CRM/365 here.